postmanlabs/labs-docs/v6/postman/working_with_APIs/the_api_workflow.md

 #### Adding a contract test

-If you're writing tests to evaluate the integration of your API with other services, you can use **Contract tests**.
+If you're writing tests to ensure your APIs are working according to their specification, you can use **Contract tests**.
 In the **Test** tab, click **Add contract tests** to ensure the API works according to its specification.
 The following screen opens:

 [![api add contract test](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Contract-Test1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Contract-Test1.png)